Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 THE FALL OF THE GERMAN EMPIRE: 1918

-In those early hours of November 7, 1918, Marshal Ferdinand Foch was not the only man, being awakened by an immediate message.
-Louis Roux-Durfort, an inspector of the ‘Chemin de Fer du Nord’ (full naming: ‘Compagnie des Chemins de Fer du Nord or CF du Nord’), a railway transport company created back in 1845, was also set on his feet by a call, this one from Senlis.
+In those early hours of November 7, 1918, Marshal Ferdinand Foch was not the only man being awakened by an immediate message.
+Louis Roux-Durfort, an inspector of the ‘Chemin de Fer du Nord’ (full name: ‘Compagnie des Chemins de Fer du Nord or CF du Nord’), a railway transport company created back in 1845, was also set on his feet by a call, this one from Senlis.
 The inspector was ordered to find a vintage railway train of the times of the French Second Empire.
-The French had an idea to find a carriage of the Emperor Napoleon III era to somehow erase one’s humiliation of defeat in 1870 by the Germans.
-While the issue sounded challenging, ‘Chemin de Fer du Nord’ managed to seek out the train the same day.
-In consideration of the fact that Compiegne was one of the favorite residences of Napoleon III, ‘Chemin de Fer du Nord’ possessed authentic carriages of the Emperor, including a saloon wagon, two sleeping ones, two second-class carriages, and a restaurant carriage.
-The highlight of the trains was of course the salon wagon, built as far back as 1860 during the Second Empire.
+The French had an idea to find a carriage from the era of Emperor Napoleon III to somehow erase the humiliation of defeat in 1870 by the Germans.
+While the issue sounded challenging, ‘Chemin de Fer du Nord’ sought out the train on the same day.
+In consideration of the fact that Compiegne was one of the favorite residences of Napoleon III, ‘Chemin de Fer du Nord’ possessed authentic carriages of the Emperor, including a saloon wagon, two sleeping ones, two second-class carriages, and a restaurant wagon.
+The highlight of the trains was, of course, the salon wagon, built as far back as 1860 during the Second Empire.
 It had a luxury interior with green satin cloth and some symbols of the Napoleon III era, including the ‘N’ capital.
-The carriage would be destined to live through the century until our times and it is now exhibited within ‘Chateau de Compiegne’.
+The carriage would be destined to live through the century until our times, and it is now exhibited within the ‘Château de Compiegne’.

-At the request of the French command, Napoleon III’s carriage was driven first to the town of Chantilly, halfway between Paris and Compiegne, in the late hours of November 7.
-Apart from doing some cleaning, the carriage was loaded with some supplies, including a vintage cognac and Bordeaux wine from the year 1870: another try to erase the defeat of the past war with Germany.
+At the request of the French command, Napoleon III’s train car was driven first to the town of Chantilly, halfway between Paris and Compiegne, in the late hours of November 7.
+Apart from doing some cleaning, the carriage was loaded with supplies, including a vintage cognac and Bordeaux wine from 1870: another attempt to erase the defeat of the past war with Germany.
 After initial preparations, the train left Chantilly and moved toward Senlis, being welcomed by Marshal Foch in person.
 As for the German delegation and their way to the site of the meeting, they had to take some time near Chimay, while the engineering unit was to clear the railway line further to the West.
 The representatives led by Erzberger finally crossed the frontline at 9 p.m. on November 7.
-At 3 a.m. the next day, the Napoleon III train with closed windows took them to Ternier in the unclosed direction.
+At 3 a.m. the next day, the Napoleon III train with closed windows took them to Ternier in the opposite direction.
 In the early hours of November 8, the German delegates finally reached an unremarkable open clearing amid the forest.

 - Major General Detlof von Winterfeld, a son of a Prussian general, was now a representative of the German High Command under the Chancellor.
 He would outlive the 1940 Armistice for only two weeks, passing away on July 3, 1940, peacefully at the age of seventy-three.

 - Ernst Vanselow, a representative of the German Royal Navy.
 For two months between September and October 1918, he was the captain of the ship called ‘Kaiser’.
-He Was now wearing his uniform with a golden braid, thus indicating the representation of the Admiralty.
+He was now wearing his uniform with a golden braid, thus indicating the representation of the Admiralty.

 FRENCH: